 Using the jar lifter, place the jars on a rack in your water bath canner.

-Be sure the jars are covered with at least one inch of water; add more boiling water if you need to.
+Be sure the jars are covered with at least one inch of water.
+Add more boiling water if you need to, to get at least an inch or water above the jars.

 How can you tell if the water is deep enough?
 Stick the handle of a wooden spoon into the water to the top of a jar.
 Pull it out, and the wet handle will tell you how deep it is.
 (You'll find more great tips like this in my Canning Tips and Tricks post.)